-February Plant of the Month: Acer griseum – Paperbark maple
+February Plants of the Month: Acer griseum – Paperbark maple

 Touring some landscapes I Have built after recent snowfalls confirmed what I always suspected: Acer griseum – paperbark maple – is a superb specimen for the winter landscape!
 The exfoliating reddish-cinnamon colored bark stands out prominently against a snowy backdrop.
 But its visual appeal is hardly limited to the winter season.